stripe/stripe-php/examples/README.md

 1. Clone ExampleTemplate.php
 2. Implement your example
-3. Fill out the comment at the top with a description and key steps that are being demonstrated
+3. Fill out the file comment.
+Include a description and key steps that are being demonstrated.
 4. Run it (as per above)
 5. 👍